 Odyssey Opera presents adventurous and eclectic works that affirm opera as a powerful expression of the human experience.
 Its world-class artists perform the operatic repertoire from its historic beginnings through lesser-known masterpieces to contemporary new works and commissions in a variety of formats and venues.
 Odyssey Opera sets standards of high musical and theatrical excellence and innovative programming to advance the operatic genre beyond the familiar and into undiscovered territory.
 Odyssey Opera takes its audience on a journey to places they've never been before.

-The company made its debut in September 2013 with a concert production of Wagner's 6 hour long Rienzi, and has since continued to consistently unanimous acclaim by Boston's press and public.
-In what has become an Odyssey tradition, they have heralded the classical music season with a concert performance of a rarely performed Grand Opera such as Jules Massenet’s Le Cid, starring internationally acclaimed tenor Paul Groves, Antonin Dvořák’s Dimitrij, introducing Aleš Briscein to American audiences, Tchaikovsky’s The Maid of Orleans, and Gounod’s La reine de Saba.
-In the fall of 2015, Odyssey Opera released their first commercial recording, Mascagni's Zanetto.
-Their second release in 2018 was, three one-acts by Dominick Argetnto.
-They are looking forward to their future releases, which will include Mario Castelnuovo-Tedesco’s The Importance of Being Earnest.
+The company made its debut in September 2013, with a concert production of Wagner's six hour long Rienzi.
+Since then, Odyssey Opera has continued to garner unanimous acclaim from both the press and public for the more than thirty operas it has brought to Boston.
+In what has become an Odyssey tradition, it has heralded the beginning of the classical music season with a concert production of a rarely performed grand opera, including Jules Massenet’s Le Cid, starring internationally acclaimed tenor Paul Groves; Antonin Dvořák’s Dimitrij, which introduced Aleš Briscein to American audiences; and the restored versions of Charles Gounod’s La reine de Saba and Camille Saint-Saëns’s Henry VIII.

 Rose maintains a busy schedule as a guest conductor on both operatic and symphonic platforms.